SCCM Configure Settings for Client PKI certificates ConfigMgr

 Client Computer Settings

-Step by Step Process to Configure Client PKI Certs
+Step-by-Step Process to Configure Client PKI Certs

 1. In the SCCM CB console, choose Administration.